arsindelve/ZorkAI/README.md

-# ****All the greatness of the original Zork, but enhanced with AI text parsing and generation.****
+# ****All the greatness of the original Zork, enhanced with AI ****

 I LOVED Infocom games.
-In my youth, they gave me hours of intelligent entertainment, and began my love of personal computing.
+In my youth, they gave me hours of entertainment, and began my love of personal computing.
 I still collect and play the games, but I wanted to do something to enhance and expand those games for a new generation of players.
 What could I do to make those games feel richer, deeper and more alive?

 Although there are fully AI generated dungeons and interactive fiction stories, that wasn't what I was looking for.
 I don't want NEW games; I want to preserve all the settings, locations, story, humor and puzzles of Zork, but use AI to make the interactivity much deeper.
 I want an intelligent text parser, and a "smart" narrator that understands everything you type.
 If your command moves the story forward, or changes the state of the game, then I want to preserve the original story.
-If not,
-the AI Narrator should give you a meaningful, funny response that keeps you immersed in the Great Underground Empire
+If not, the AI Narrator should give you a meaningful, funny response that keeps you immersed in the Great Underground Empire.

-I've written a brand new Interactive Fiction Engine in C#, with corresponding C# game files for the first 50% of Zork I. I've also included the first location of Zork II to show the separation between the game engine and the game files themselves.
+I've written a brand new Interactive Fiction Engine in C#, with corresponding C# game files for the first approximately 50% of Zork I. I've also included the first location of Zork II to show the separation between the game engine and the game files themselves.
 Ideally, this engine could be used to implement any first-generation Infocom game with minimal or no tweaking.